thewebdev/opera-blink-extension-am/README.md

 *Version 15.10* -
 New: (Experimental) Automatically converts earnings into local currency from USD or EUR.
 New: Versioning process.
+See Issue #1
-Fixed: Issue #7.
+Fixed: Issue #2.

 *Version 2.2* -
 New: Option to display all earnings data in a tabular view.